Wednesday, November 06, 2024

 All this means that, on some levels, Monster feels a bit like hard work.

 It certainly didn't help that in the version we watched, the hard-coded subtitles were a little off.
-It wasn't so much that the language was inaccurate, just that it was rendered came across as mechanical and affectless, and I'd imagine that the precision and tone are very important to this Cannes Best Screenplay winner.
+It wasn't so much that the language was inaccurate, just that the way it was rendered came across as mechanical and affectless, and I'd imagine that the precision and tone are very important to this Cannes Best Screenplay winner.
 (It also took the Queer Palm in 2023.)

 We also felt there were a few cultural references that went flying past us, and the ambience of urgent unfamiliarity was perhaps accentuated by the setting, around Lake Suwa (in Nagano prefecture), characteristic of a form of Japan one rarely comes across in the movies.